 The Sage Sayers

-A weekly podcast on ways to stay calm and compel others as you communicate.
-Along with executive communications tips and strategies, we interview intriguing individuals who've found the "Sage approach" by finding gifts, opportunities, and knowledge within trying situations.
-New Zealander show host, Debbi Gardiner McCullough, has written on social and business trends and struggles for the Economist, the Guardian, and Financial Times of London.
-She's a self-retired college professor of writing, an executive communications and narrative coach.
-Visit her at: www.hangingrockcoaching.com
+New Zealander show host, Debbi McCullough, has written on social and business trends and struggles for the Economist, the Guardian, and Financial Times of London.
+She's a self-retired college professor of writing/business communications and a trusted coach of over 1,200 clients at Fortune 500 companies.
+Follow her Substack: https://betterthanabot.substack.com/ Visit her at: www.hangingrockcoaching.com

 The Sage Sayers